 It’s good to know that since 2015, there are specialized IP Court established in Beijing, Shanghai and Guangzhou for IP lawsuits, and most likely all the patent cases would go the IP court directly, while for trademark infringement and unfair competition cases might go to local district court as the 1st court, and IP court would be the second court.

-Most of the administrative lawsuits relate to China Trademark Office (TMO) and the Trademark Review and Adjudication Board (TRAB) for the disputes raising from trademark invalidation decision and so on, and Beijing IP Court would be the first place for trial these case.
+Most of the administrative lawsuits relate to Trademark Office of CNIPA for the disputes raising from trademark invalidation decision and so on, and Beijing IP Court would be the first place for trial these cases.